The Art Language

 Constructor

-By default the initial transition of a class state machine executes at the time of constructing the class-with-statemachine instance.
-This happens because the generated default constructor will call an operation rtg_init1()
+By default the initial transition of a class state machine will not execute at the time of constructing the class-with-statemachine instance.
+If you want this to happen, you need to create a constructor with a call to the operation rtg_init1()

 You can define any constructors you need on a class with a state machine.
 They are regular C++ constructors and allow to pass initialization data when creating a class-with-statemachine instance.
 Remember to call the rtg_init1()